- Advance Care Planning

 1. Healthcare Proxy Form

 There is no specific healthcare proxy form required in Massachusetts.
-However, easy-to-use sample forms that comply with Massachusetts law are available at the Massachusetts Medical Society website (www.mms.org), the Hospice and Palliative Care Federation of MA website (www.hospicefed.org/hospice_pages/proxy.htm), and the Central Massachusetts Partnership to Improve Care at the End of Life website (www.betterending.org)
+However, easy-to-use sample forms that comply with Massachusetts law are available at the Massachusetts Medical Society website (www.mms.org), and the Honoring Choices Massachusetts website (www.honoringchoicesmass.org).

 2. Other Forms